University College of the North: Aboriginal

 The UCN Council of Elders provides guidance through the sharing of traditional knowledge, beliefs and values.
 There are Aboriginal Centres at UCN's two main campuses.
 The Mamawechetotan Centre in The Pas and ininiwi kiskinwamakewin Centre in Thompson offer programs that promote cross-cultural awareness.
 There is a great deal of diversity that is well respected.

+Carol Couchie helped to establish an Aboriginal Midwifery Education Program at the University College of the North.